 Address: 3720 Mayowood Rd SW, Rochester, MN 55902

 The great thing about this attraction is that it’s free, not too far from Saint Paul, and features an art gallery, a twenty-room mansion, nature trails, and more.
-The Mayowood Mansion is tailored for things to do with families, groups, and even solo visitors looking for things to do in Rochester.
+The Mayowood Mansion is tailored for things to do with families, groups, and even solo visitors looking.
 This is one of Southern Minnesota’s top attractions to visit.

-If you have the time, Rochester is something of a hidden gem worth exploring.
-Check out these top things to do in Rochester while you are there, such as the Quarry Hill Nature Center and SPARK, Children’s Museum.
+If you have the time, Rochester is a hidden gem worth exploring.
+Check out these top things to do in Rochester while you are there, such as the Quarry Hill Nature Center and the SPARK Children’s Museum.